ethmarks/ethmarks.github.io/md_src/blog_src/scrambleanim.md

 ## My Implementation

 So instead I just reverse engineered it.
 I wanted it to be a [CSS keyframe animation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations) that I could call within a class, but this kind of content manipulation isn't possible in CSS, so I knew I'd have to use [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 Here's the full JavaScript function I came up with.
-It's un-obfuscated because that's how normal developers upload code.
+It's un-obfuscated because that's how normal developers publish code.

 ```javascript
 (function () {